Adiabatic response for Lindblad dynamics: Introduction

 A different perspective on the choice of observables comes from a gauge invariant formulation of the \emph{principle of virtual work}.
 For isolated systems the principle of virtual work assigns the observable $\partial_\mu H$ with the variation of the $\mu$-th control $\phi^\mu$.
 Since $\delta H$ is gauge dependent in the Lindblad setting, formulating a gauge invariant notion of the principle of virtual work requires the joint variation $\{\delta H,\delta \Gamma_\alpha\}$.

 Consider a path in control space which is traversed adiabatically, Fig.~\ref{fig:controlSpace}.
 It is a feature of adiabatic evolutions \cite{AFGG} that stationary states evolve by parallel transport within the manifold of (instantaneous) stationary states.
-Often this evolution fully determines the response and transport coefficients for fluxes.
-The transport formulas can be viewed as an analog of Kubo formulas for linear response, emphasizing the geometric flavor.
+The response of fluxes is special in that it is fully determined by the parallel transport of the stationary states, (Theorem \ref{thm:fluxes}).
+This is the key to the geometric interpretation of the transport coefficients in linear response.

-Although parallel transport captures the geometric aspects of the evolution, as a practical method of calculation of transport coefficients, it suffers from its reliance on solving differential equations.
-There are, however, two important families of Lindbladians where parallel transport can be determined algebraically, without solving any differential equations.
-This is the case for (generic) Lindbladians where the (instantaneous) stationary state is unique.
-It is also the case for a second family of Lindbladians, namely, dephasing Lindbladians.
-These share the stationary states with the Hamiltonian evolution \cite{AFGG}.
-In both cases the transport formulas, the analogs of Kubo formulas, are both geometric and explicit.
+Parallel transport captures the geometric aspects of adiabatic evolution.
+However, as a practical method of calculation of transport coefficients, it suffers, in general, from its reliance on solving differential equations.
+A simplification occurs for (generic) Lindbladians where the (instantaneous) stationary state is unique and for dephasing Lindbladians (where the stationary states coincide with the eigenstates of the Hamiltonian \cite{AFGG}).
+In both cases parallel transport is determined algebraically, without recourse to solving differential equations.
+As a consequence, the transport coefficients are geometric and explicit.

 In general, the response coefficients of open and closed systems are different.
 One would like to identify those transport coefficients that are immune to certain mechanism of decoherence and dephasing.
-For observables of the form $\lin^*(X)$ the response coefficients depend on the manifold of stationary states (but not on the underlying dynamics).
+For observables of the form $\lin^*X$ the response coefficients depend on the manifold of stationary states (but not on the underlying dynamics).
 Immunity then follows whenever the stationary states are unaffected by decoherence and dephasing.
 This is the case for two physically interesting families of Lindbladians: Dephasing Lindbladians and Lindbladian which allow for decay to the (Hamiltonian) ground state.